aws-samples/amazon-eks-fluent-logging-examples/examples/eks-msk-opensearch/README.md

-## Multi-Tenant logging using Fluent-bit, EKS , Amazon MSK and  Amazon OpenSearch
+## Multi-Tenant logging from EKS using Fluent-bit, Amazon MSK and  Amazon OpenSearch

 In this example, we will showcase how to send your application logs from Amazon Kubernetes Cluster to Amazon OpenSearch for vislualization and dashboarding using Amazon MSK (managed KAFKA).